loomio/loomio-docs/user_manual/src/getting_started/sign-in.md

 Launch “Safari” app.
 (This does not work from the “Chrome” app.)

 Go to [loomio.org/dashboard](https://www.loomio.org/dashboard).
-- Click Share
-- Add to home screen
-- Open Loomio from homescreen
-- Sign in with Code
-- now you'll stay signed in

-- Enter your email address and tap 'CONTINUE WITH EMAIL'
-- Tap 'SIGN IN VIA EMAIL'
-- Check your email and type in the 6 digit code.
-Tap 'SIGN IN'

 Tap the 'Share' icon (it has an arrow coming out of a box) to open the share menu.